 When his house comes to life and slowly starts ingesting its contents, an agoraphobic game designer must overcome his own fear of the outdoors, moving walls, and disappearing doors to escape before the house digests him alive.

-I’m a big fan of this magical 4th step, because it provides that all-important consequence: What happens if they don’t succeed?
+I’m a big fan of this magical 4th step because it provides that all-important consequence: What happens if they don’t succeed?

 That 4th item — the stakes — adds an extra level of urgency to the logline.
-It provides consequence for the hero’s actions, and in my opinion does a better job of capturing the reader’s imagination.
+It provides a consequence for the hero’s actions, and in my opinion does a better job of capturing the reader’s imagination.

 Yet I still see something missing in the 4 steps.

 We know who our hero is, we know what their goal is, we know what’s in their way and what’s at stake.